 People have a genetic predisposition for a redundant colon.
-If a family member of yours has a redundant colon, you are at greater risk for having one too.
+If a family member has a redundant colon, you are at greater risk for having one too.
 Some people may have a redundant colon with no known cause.

-Many people live with a redundant colon without ever knowing they have one.
+Many people live with a redundant colon without ever knowing that they have one.
 It is not considered a medical emergency.
 However, having a redundant colon can increase your risk for some gastrointestinal-related conditions that could require medical treatment.

 Seek emergency medical help if you experience:

 - extreme stomach or lower abdominal pain

 - no bowel movement for more than three days

 Redundant colon doesn’t always require medical intervention.
 Many people can live with a redundant colon without requiring any treatments.
 Some severe cases (with recurring complications) do require surgical correction.

 People with redundant colon have more colon length for digested food to travel and may be more likely to experience constipation.
 Consuming a diet high in fiber can reduce constipation.
 The added fiber will increase the stool’s bulk, stimulating the colon to move the stool more quickly.

 - whole-grain breads